-Coba is one of the largest cities of the Mayas, Coba rise in the Late Classic period of Maya History, in 600 AD, and eventually fell before might of CHICHEN ITZA sometime around 940 AD.
-At its height, the lords of Coba ruled over a huge territory, exacting tribute from small city states hundreds of kilometers away.
+Coba is one of the largest cities of the Mayas.
+Cobas rise occurred in 600 A.D., and eventually fell before might of Chichen Itza sometime around 940 A.D.
+At its height, the lords of Coba ruled over a huge territory, extracting tribute from small city states hundreds of kilometers away.

-Several small nearby lakes made Coba a rarity among Maya sites: city water abundant water.
-Given that other locations rose and fell with their water supplies, these lakes no doubt contributed to the prominence and longevity (it is among the longest-inhabited of all Maya cities) the city achieved.
+Several small nearby lakes made Coba a rarity among Maya sites.
+Given that other locations rose and fell with their water supplies, these lakes undoubtedly contributed to the prominence and longevity the city achieved.

-Coba also benefits from the vastly increased scholarly knowledge of Maya architecture –and Maya life in general – as experts painstakingly piece together this mammoth site.
+Coba also benefits from the vastly increased scholarly knowledge of Maya architecture and Maya life in general, as expert’s piece together this mammoth site.

-Among the great achievements of the people of Coba were towering pyramids, advanced agricultural practices (essential for feeding the 30,000 people estimated to have lived within the city itself), and the building of a system of roads that linked virtually the entire dominion together.
+Among the great achievements of the people of Coba were the towering pyramids, advanced agricultural practices (essential for feeding the 30,000 people estimated to have lived within the city itself) and the building of a system of roads that linked the entire dominion together.

 These roads, also known as Sacbe, were tremendous aids to commerce, and to the waging of war.